 Knowledge Translation (KT) support within Kids Brain Health maximizes the social and economic impacts of the Network’s research and training initiatives.

 The KT team supports Kids Brain Health Network, and its funded researchers and trainees using unique and proven approaches that help:

 - form and sustain effective partnerships

 - translate findings into policy and practice

 - engage stakeholders throughout Kids Brain Health activities to maximize impact

 Within Networks of Centres of Excellence, the role of Knowledge Translation is seen as generating social and economic benefits for Canadians.
-Our KT team provides a range of services to support these impacts, including:
+Our KT team provided a range of services to support these impacts, including:

 - Knowledge Brokering

 - Support for KT Events

 - KT Capacity Building